 If you’re reading along thinking that I’ve made some pretty good points, before you commit to it for your business let me give you a tip, or even a rule – never to be broken.
 Do not offer an email hosting service.

 You don’t need to, there are plenty of dedicated email offerings that you can refer your clients too.
 Google’s GSuite is my pick and even though it has recently converted from a free service to a per user fee it’s worth it.
 Clients get it now, email is a different beast to their web hosting.
 In my travels I don’t get any push back at all when I suggest that the WordPress site and the email don’t have to be hosted together.

 Hosting email is where the majority of support time is spent, configuring desktop mail clients and smartphones is chore – stay away!
 There is plenty of online support for a service like this but there’s also the option to just find yourself a company that specializes in a service like Google apps and refer your clients to the one for a solution.

 How Does It Work Financially?

-WPEngine provides its service by the install, so if you wanted to do even better you could install a number of lower traffic sites into a Multisite installation making the numbers work even better for you.
+WP Engine provides its service by the install, so if you wanted to do even better you could install a number of lower traffic sites into a WordPress multisite installation making the numbers work even better for you.
 Sure, multisite is an extra skill but if you’re into WordPress it’s one that’s worth learning.